Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 `PerformInstantHouseUpgradeButton` | `U` | Change this value to bind the Instant House/Cabin Upgrade feature to another key.

 ## Mod Compatibility
-**Note:*** This mod is only compatible with version 1.45 of Stardew Valley (released 2/11/2020) and works in multiplayer as well.
-Starting with version 1.0.7 of this mod, Stardew Valley v1.3x is no longer supported.
+**Note:*** This mod is only compatible with version 1.5 of Stardew Valley (released 12/21/2020) and works in multiplayer as well.

 This mod is fully compatible with:
 * [TractorMod](http://www.nexusmods.com/stardewvalley/mods/1401) by Pathoschild.
 The Tractor Garage will appear in the build menu if the mod is installed.